Emergency Dental Care In the Denver Metro Area

 It happens.
-Kids get into themselves into trouble sometimes.
-If and when they do, we’re here to help soothe their pain and repair any damage that may have occurred.
-From toothaches to more serious injuries, our capable dentists and our state of the art facilities are able to handle it all.
+Kids get themselves into trouble sometimes.
+If and when they do, Kids Choice Dental is here to help soothe their pain and repair any damage that may have occurred.
+From toothaches to more serious injuries, our capable dentists, staff and our state-of-the-art facilities are able to handle it all.

-Toothaches are common, but unlike growing pains, usually indicate an issue with the tooth, including fractures, tooth decay, or some type of tooth trauma.
-When this happens, clean the area using warm water, check for any impacted food, then apply a cold compress to reduce swelling.
+Toothaches are common, but unlike growing pains, usually indicate an issue with the tooth, including fractures, tooth decay or some type of tooth trauma.
+When this happens, clean the area using warm water, check for any impacted food and then apply a cold compress to reduce swelling.
 If the painful area is swollen, red or otherwise irritated, then it is advised to contact Kids Choice Dental to make an appointment to have the tooth evaluated.

 Knocked Out Tooth

 If a child’s tooth has been knocked out, time is of the essence.
 If it’s a baby tooth, a dentist probably won’t attempt a re-implantation, but a permanent tooth can be salvaged if you reach one of our dentists in time.
-Re-implantions are usually most successful when they are performed within an hour of being knocked out.
+Re-implantations are usually most successful when they are performed within an hour of being knocked out.
 When handling an avulsed tooth, it is best to pick it up by the crown and avoid touching the root as much as possible.
 Be sure not to wipe the tooth off with fabric when you rinse it off as this could damage the root, and also it is best for the tooth to be kept moist until the procedure for the highest chance of success.

 Broken Tooth (Crown Fracture)